 Financing Corporate Growth

-Considerable effort has been devoted by economists to understand the aggregate impact of debt finance.
-Despite the lack of similar attention to equity, we show empirically that equity finance plays a leading role in corporate asset growth.
-An extra dollar of equity issuance is associated with $0.93 more real assets, while an extra dollar of debt is associated with an extra $0.14 of real assets.
-We find a typical financing-growth sequence in which equity finance comes first, then real assets grow, and after that debt increases while equity is repurchased.
-To explain this process we provide a model in which debt is tax-preferred, but it requires collateral.
+Considerable research focuses on the aggregate impact of debt financing.
+We show that equity is empirically more important for firm growth than generally understood.
+An extra dollar of equity issuance is associated with an extra $0.93 of real assets, whereas an extra dollar of debt issuance is associated with an extra $0.14 of real assets.
+Firms issue equity first, then increase real assets, and finally issue debt while repurchasing equity.
+We explain this sequence using a model in which debt is tax preferred relative to equity but is subject to limited commitment.
 In the model, firms initially issue equity to finance investments.
 After they obtain assets that can be pledged to lenders, firms substitute debt for equity to benefit from interest tax deductions.
-We use the model to evaluate: 1) the 1996 National Securities Markets Improvement Act that facilitated equity financing, 2) a government policy to limit corporate debt, and 3) a government policy to limit share buybacks.
+We estimate the model and use it to evaluate the effect of several government policies on corporate growth through their impact on the sources of financing.

 Keywords: Corporate growth, Investment, Debt, Equity financing, Government policy